Children' Services Improvement Plan update

 The county council fully accepted the findings of the report by Care Inspectorate Wales (formerly the Care and Social Services Inspectorate Wales) in October and a subsequent warning notice from the Welsh Government.
 In response to the findings, the council produced an improvement plan, within the 90-day timescale.

-It was designed as a comprehensive response to the recommendations in the report and appropriate to the scale of challenge faced by the council, including the establishment of an Improvement Board, appointment of a Director of Social Services and Head of Children's Services and launch of a wide-ranging recruitment campaign for social workers and other staff.
+It was designed as a comprehensive response to the recommendations in the report and appropriate to the scale of challenge faced by the council.
+It includes the establishment of an Improvement Board, appointment of a Director of Social Services and Head of Children's Services and launch of a wide-ranging recruitment campaign for social workers and other staff.

 Huw Irranca-Davies, Minister for Children and Social Care, today issued a Written Statement, updating the National Assembly for Wales.
 He noted that the Council has complied with the actions set out in the Warning Notice.
 In his view, through the improvement plan, the Council had set out its strategic commitment to improving services for the safety and protection of children in Powys.
 However, he judged that further work is required to clearly articulate the plan's medium to long term approach towards continuous improvement.